paldhous/ucb/2014/dataviz/md_raw/class8.md

 (Source: [*The New York Times*](http://www.nytimes.com/interactive/2014/upshot/mapping-the-spread-of-drought-across-the-us.html))

-As the name suggesta, this projection minimizes distortions of area.
-It does not preserve direction -- notice that the border with Canada, which runs along a parallel at a latitude of 45 degrees N, is a curve, rather that a straight line.
+As the name suggests, this projection minimizes distortions of area.
+It does not preserve direction: Notice that the border with Canada, which runs along a parallel at a latitude of 45 degrees N, is a curve, rather that a straight line.

 The Albers Equal Area Conic projection is rarely used to show the entire Earth, for obvious reasons when you see the projection in global view: